 With a model of consciousness that is simple to understand, simple to use, and that makes it easier to practice being more conscious, you can get on being conscious and enjoying the experience of your life.
 (Or enjoying the experience of your yoga pose if that's what you are doing at the time.)

 The idea in creating such a model is to make it easy to use in any situation imaginable.
-(This is for yoga both on and off the mat).
+It's to make it easier to be more conscious.

 Why be more conscious?

 One of the states of being that we can enter into as a result of being more conscious could be referred to as a state of flow.

 It's like riding waves along a river, but rather than being tossed around in a river, this is a state where we choose the waves that carry us, and use them to carry us to where we want to go.

 And we can enjoy the process of getting there.